crestofthebeast/blog/content/index.md

 # blackmoonkite

-A website and/or blog where I gather thoughts on programming, writing, games, and other topics of my own navel-gazing interest.
+A website-blog coalascence where I gather thoughts on programming, writing, games, and other topics of my interest.